A Minimum Counterexample Proof of the Seymour Second Neighborhood Conjecture via the Graph Level Order: Introduction

+Recent work by Diaz et al. \cite{Di}, extending Bottler et al. \cite{BMN}, confirms that almost all random graphs $G(n, p)$ satisfy the conjecture.
+By analyzing binomial random graphs with random orientations, they show that Seymour vertices are statistically typical.
+This success provides a valuable average-case perspective, even if the worst-case proof remains out of reach.
+Botler et al. use shortest paths to define neighborhoods, which performed well for analyzing pseudo-random orientations on a global scale.

+However, identifying Seymour vertices in random graphs reveals nothing about the internal properties that guarantee the conjecture's truth.
+Fundamental questions remain: How do connectivity, degree distribution, and neighborhood growth force the existence of these vertices?

+The CSP framework and random graph models provide valuable existence proofs.
+Still, they face limitations when addressing the general conjecture.
+These models typically treat the graph as a field of quasi-independent variables.
+More accurately, an oriented graph can be described as an iterated sequence of dependencies.
+The work of Botler et al. is foundational in its analysis of pseudo-random orientations.
+Yet, this neighborhood system operates through local, relative distances.
+This creates an unanchored topological space where every node is a potential origin.

+If Seymour vertices prove to be universal within the class $\mathcal{O}$, both these approaches suffer from a lack of causality.
+The graph class will always satisfy the constraints imposed.
+As a result, these models confirm the existence of the property without discovering the reasons why.
+They observe the result of the law without defining the law itself.

+Diaz et al. \cite{Di} do explore the contrapositive of the Seymour conjecture.
+Propositions 4 and 5 show that if the conjecture were false, infinitely many strongly connected graphs with bounded minimum out-degrees lack Seymour vertices.
+This reasoning mirrors our minimum counterexample.
+Diaz et al. do not explicitly define non-Seymour vertices.
+Their counterexample modeling shares the same motivation.

+Lladó \cite{Llado2013} proved the conjecture for highly connected regular digraphs, showing that any counterexample would violate the basic properties of regularity.
+Her proof uses Menger's theorem to bound neighborhood sizes.
+While elegant, this approach is trapped by the regularity assumption; without it, the method cannot be extended to broader graph classes.

+Brantner et al. \cite{BBKS} introduced two key configurations: transitive triangles and Seymour diamonds.
+A transitive triangle—where two edges from different sources share a destination—creates a shortcut in reachability.
+A Seymour diamond consists of four edges that split from a common source and converge at a shared target.
+Brantner et al. proved that any graph without transitive triangles must contain a Seymour vertex, suggesting these triangles are a primary obstacle to the conjecture.

-The concepts of \(m\)-free, \(k\)-transitive, and \(k\)-anti transitive graphs are also relevant to this paper \cite{Da}.
-A directed graph \(D\) is called \(m\)-free if it contains no directed cycles of length at most \(m\).
-Daamouch also considered \(k\)-transitive graphs, which are graphs that had these transitive shortcuts for \(k \leq 6\), and \(k\)-anti transitive graphs, for \(k \leq 4\).
-These are graphs without these shortcuts.
-Daamouch related these extensions of transitivity and anti-transitivity to graphs necessarily having a Seymour vertex.
-Later, \cite{HKPS} Hassan et al. extended these results to 6-anti transitive graphs.
+This work extends to $m$-free, $k$-transitive, and $k$-anti-transitive graphs.
+An $m$-free graph contains no directed cycles of length $m$ or less.
+Daamouch \cite{Da} showed that certain shortcuts—specifically $k$-transitive graphs (for $k \leq 6$) and $k$-anti-transitive graphs (for $k \leq 4$)—guarantee a Seymour vertex.
+Hassan et al. \cite{HKPS} later extended these results to include 6-anti-transitive graphs.

-Transitive triangles are fundamental in the structure of real-world networks, such as those underlying social media and friend recommendation systems.
-The SSNC is not just a mathematical problem, we are attempting to solve a real world problem.
-Therefore, any algorithm or framework attempting to resolve the SSNC must be capable of operating meaningfully on graphs that contain them.